Dreaker75/re-emerald/FUTURE_PLANS.md

 ### Important: Keep in mind that everything in this file is subject to change at any point.
 A feature being here doesn't mean it's guaranteed to happen.

-## Features for Alpha release
- - Add version number on the Main Menu

 ## Features for Beta release
  - Make Fly and Teleport usable from the PokeNav map
  - Either turn off PokeNav calls completely or make it an in-game toggle